facebook

 Day 1: From Paris to Lagny-sur-Marne

-Boarding at 2 p.m. near the Seine.
-After a welcome by the captain, crew, and guide, your journey begins with a cruise through Paris towards Lagny-sur-Marne, located at the border between the lively urban area and the French countryside.
-During the cruise, the guide will introduce the week's program.
-After dinner, you'll have free time to explore the town.
+Boarding at 2:00 p.m., near the Seine.
+After a welcome from the captain, crew, and guide, your trip will begin with a cruise through Paris.
+Heading to Lagny-sur-Marne, located on the border between the bustling urban area and the French countryside.
+During the cruise, the guide will present the week's program.
+After dinner, you will have free time to stroll around the city.

 Day 3: From Lagny-sur-Marne to Meaux (22 or 42 km)